 Microsoft OneDrive?
 For Apple users?
 Yeah!
 You’d be surprised how well Microsoft’s products work with iPhones, iPads, and Macs.

 It’s a good deal if you’ve got a family full of people with different devices.
 OneDrive, and all those Office apps, work on Windows (of course), Mac, iOS, and Android.
 Most importantly, Office apps are actually quite good on iOS and Mac.
-OneDrive syncs neatly across devices and works well on the Mac, integrating neatly into Finder.
+OneDrive syncs neatly across devices and works well on the Mac, integrating seamlessly into Finder.
 The iOS apps support iPad multitasking, and you even get Apple Watch apps for OneNote and Outlook.

 Microsoft’s web-based apps are quite robust, too.
 So if you need to make some quick edits from a computer without Word or Excel installed, or just want to use a web-based email portal, you won’t get a half-baked experience.